#PROTECTSACREDSITES

 Chaco Canyon — A Sacred Landscape

-Chaco Canyon, a sacred landscape in New Mexico, between 850 CE and 1250 CE, was occupied by Ancestral Pueblo people for 400 years.
-Today, the Pueblos and other Indigenous people maintain cultural ties to this sacred place through pilgrimage, song, and prayer.
+Chaco Canyon, a sacred landscape and designated UNESCO world heritage site in New Mexico, was occupied by Ancestral Pueblo people for 400 years between 850 CE and 1250 CE.
+Today, the high-desert sacred shrines and dark night skies of Chaco face significant ruin from fossil fuel and extractive industries.
+This poses a serious threat to the Pueblos and other Indigenous Peoples, who maintain spiritual and cultural ties to this sacred place through pilgrimage, song, and prayer.